mnicolae/learning-notes/books/clean-code.md

 ## Comments

-* Comments are failures.
-* Programmers can't realistically maintain them.
-* Comments Do Not Make Up for Bad Code.
-* Explain Yourself in Code.
-* Good Comments: Legal Comments, Informative Comments, Explanation of Intent, Clarification, Warning of Consequences, TODO, Amplification, Javadocs in Public APIs
-* Bad Comments: Mumbling, Redundant Comments, Misleading Comments, Mandated Comments, Journal Comments, Noise Comments, Scary Noise.
-* Don't Use a Comment When You can Use a Function or a Variable.
-* Position Markers.
-Refrain from using.
-* Closing Brace Comments.
-Try to shorten functions instead.
-* Attributes and Bylines.
-Refrain from using, source control system is better at that.
-* Commented-Out Code.
-Don't do this!
-* HTML Comments.
-Abomination.
-* Nonlocal Information.
-If you must write a comment, then make sure it describes the code it appears near.
-* TMI.
-* In-obvious Connection.
-The connection between a comment and the code it describes should be obvious.
+* Comments are always failures.
+* Why?
+Because they lie.
+Not always, not intentionally, but too often.
+Programmers can't realistically maintain them.

+### Comments Do Not Make Up for Bad Code

+* Clear and expressive code with few comments is far superior to cluttered and complex code with lots of comments.

+### Explain Yourself in Code

+* Example of using self-explaining class method.

+### Good Comments

+#### Legal Comments

+* Where possible, refer to a standard license or external document rather than putting all the terms and conditions into the comment.

+#### Informative Comments

+* Example alternative of self-explaining class method.
+* Example alternative of special class that converts the formats of dates and times.

+#### Explanation of Intent

+* Provides the intent behind a decision.
+* Example of comment explaining intent to get race condition.

+#### Clarification

+* Translate the meaning of some obscure argument or return value into something that's readable.

+#### Warning of Consequences

+* Example of warning about function not being thread safe.

+#### TODO Comments

+* Jobs that the programmer thinks should be done, but for some reason can't do at the moment.
+* Not an excuse to leave bad code in the system.
+* Scan through them regularly and eliminate the ones you can.

+#### Amplification

+* Amplify the importance of something that may otherwise seem inconsequential.

+### Bad Comments

+#### Mumbling

+* If you decide to write a comment, make sure it is the best comment you can write.
+* Any comment that forces you to look in another module for the meaning of that comment has failed to communicate to you.

+#### Redundant Comments

+* Not more informative and less precise than the code.
+* Does not justify the code, or provide intent or rationale.
+* Not easier to read than the code.

+#### Misleading Comments

+* Statements in comments that are not precise enough to be accurate.

+#### Mandated Comments

+* Abolish rules that enforce mandated comments.

+#### Journal Comments

+* Should be removed.
+We have source control systems that make them obsolete.

+#### Noise Comments

+* Restate the obvious and provide no new information.
+* Replace temptation to create noise with determination to clean your code.

+#### Scary Noise

+* Javadocs example.

+### Don't Use a Comment When You can Use a Function or a Variable

+### Position Markers

+* Refrain from using.

+### Closing Brace Comments

+* Try to shorten functions instead.

+### Attributes and Bylines

+* Refrain from using, source control system is better at that.

+### Commented-Out Code

+* Don't do this!

+### HTML Comments

+* Abomination.

+### Nonlocal Information

+* If you must write a comment, then make sure it describes the code it appears near.

+### Too Much Information

+* Don't put interesting historical discussions or irrelevant descriptions of details into comments.

+### Inobvious Connection

+* The connection between a comment and the code it describes should be obvious.

+### Function Headers

+* A well-chose name for a small function that does one thing is usually better than a comment header.

 ## Formatting